polywrap/documentation/src/docs/tutorials/use-wraps/install-client.md

 By the end of this document, you'll gain the following skills:

 - How to instantiate the Polywrap client in your JavaScript App
-- Invoke any wrapper using the Polywrap client
+- Invoke any wrap using the Polywrap client
 - Configure the Polywrap client
 - Build React apps with ease